 Banana Walnut Bread is an American staple.
 Sometimes I wonder if the internet needs another banana bread recipe.
 Yet here I am updating my banana bread recipe and insisting that you try it, because it is so good, and worthy of your time.
 I give full credit to the creators of THIS Food Network banana bread recipe, as my inspiration for this deliciousness.
 For years I made that recipe, until I started tweaking it to the recipe I am sharing today.

-- Creaming the butter versus melted butter
+- Creaming the butter and sugar versus melting and mixing

 The best bananas for banana bread are the ones that look like they are ready to be tossed.
 I use bananas that look like the photo above and beyond, never ones that are less spotted.
 The older the banana the higher the sugar concentration, the sweeter and more dare I say moist, your banana bread will be.
 Trust me on this one.

-Making Banana Bread with children
+Making Banana Bread with young children

 Making banana walnut bread is also a great family activity.
 My children love making banana bread.
 I let them crush the bananas, measure out the dry ingredients and take turns mixing the batter, but most importantly they love eating it.
 I skip the nuts and dairy in their batch (tree nuts and dairy allergies in my house) but it is equally delicious.
 A tip here is to crush your bananas until smooth.
 Once I left my bananas in chunks and after the banana bread cooled the banana chunks became black and mussy and no one wanted to eat that banana bread.
 It just did not look appetizing.